-Backflow is defined as:

-- a) Flow in a direction contrary to the normal or intended direction of flow; and/or - b) The unintended flow of water from a potentially polluted source into a potable water supply.

-Backflow generally occurs from a property to the water supply system in instances where there is a pressure differential between the water main and the property, and can occur in the following ways:
+Term Meaning Backflow Flow in a direction contrary to the normal or intended direction of flow; and/or The unintended flow of water from a potentially polluted source into a drinking water supply.
+Backflow generally occurs from a property to the water supply system in instances where there is a pressure differential between the water main and the property and can occur as back siphonage or back pressure.
+Back siphonage Reversal of flow of water caused by negative pressure in the distributing pipes of a water service or supply.
+Occurs when the water supply pressure falls below atmospheric pressure, usually due to a break in the water main, or if there is a significant draw on the water supply e.g., through firefighting activities.

-- Backs siphonage occurs when the water supply pressure falls below atmospheric pressure, usually due to a break in the water main, or if there is a significant draw on the water supply e.g., through firefighting activities. - Backpressure occurs where the pressure downstream (within a property) becomes greater than the pressure upstream i.e., a property's water pressure is greater than the main water supply.

-Backflow Prevention Device is a device that prevents the reverse flow of water from a potentially polluted source into a potable water supply system.
-A backflow prevention device may be an air gap, break tank or mechanical device designed to prevent the unplanned reversal of flow of water or contaminants into a water service and is either testable or non-testable.
+Back pressure A reversal of water flow caused by the downstream pressure becoming greater than the supply pressure.
+Occurs where the pressure downstream (within a property) becomes greater than the pressure upstream i.e., a property's water pressure is greater than the main water supply.
+Backflow Prevention Device A device to prevent the reverse flow of water from a potentially polluted source into the drinking water supply system or Network Utility Operator's water supply.
+The device is either testable or non-testable.
 Only testable devices are required to be registered with Council.
 For typical household meters, backflow is prevented through a non-testable backflow device integrated with the water meter.

-Cross-connection is any connection or arrangement, physical or otherwise, between any potable water supply system either directly or indirectly connected to a water main, and any fixture, storage tank, receptacle, equipment, or device through which it may be possible for any non-potable, used, unclean, polluted, or contaminated water, or any other substance, to enter any part of such potable water system under any conditions.

-Cross-connection control is the control of risk to mitigate potential contamination into a reticulation system (whether Council mains or private services) from potential sources within premises connected to the water reticulation system.
+Cross-connection Any connection or arrangement, physical or otherwise, between any drinking water supply system either directly or indirectly connected to a water main, and any fixture, storage tank, receptacle, equipment, or device through which it may be possible for any non-drinking, used, unclean, polluted, or contaminated water, or any other substance, to enter any part of the drinking water system under any conditions.
+Cross-connection The control of risk to mitigate potential contamination into the drinking control water supply system or Network Utility Operator's water supply.
+Standards When used in this policy refer to Codes, Australian Standards, and Legislation listed in Section 5 of this policy.
+NCC National Construction Code PCA Plumbing Code of Australia.
+The PCA is Volume 3 of the National Construction Code (NCC) issued by the Australian Building Codes Board (ABCB).
+Hazard Ratings A level of potential toxicity that may cause contamination in a drinking water system, having a rating of Low Hazard, Medium Hazard or High Hazard , determined in accordance with NCC Volume 3.
+High hazard - Any conditions, device, or practice which in connection with the water supply has potential to cause death Medium hazard - Any condition, device, or practice which in connection with the water supply has the potential to endanger health Low hazard - Any condition, device, or practice which in connection with the water supply would constitute a nuisance but not endanger health or cause injury

-4 PROVISIONS
+Shoalhaven Water, Council's Water Utility, is the NUO referenced in this policy.
+Individual Backflow Protection The installation of a backflow prevention device at the point where a water service connects to a single fixture or appliance.
+Zone Backflow Protection The installation of a backflow prevention device at the point where a water service is connected to multiple fixtures or appliance, with no backflow prevention device installed as individual protection downstream of this point.
+Containment Backflow Protection The installation of a backflow prevention device at the point of connection of a Network Utility Operator's water supply to a site.
+A containment device is installed immediately downstream of the water meter(s) serving a property.

+4. Roles and Responsibilities

+4.1 Provisions

-4.1 Cross-connection Control
+4.1.1 Cross-connection Control